xuchen66/sphinx-emdocs/source/serialem_training.rst

  Requirement
     You are required to have basic knowledge for TEM operation, preferred for Tecnai/Titan/Talos system.
 You should be able to operate scope independently to get a properly foused image.
 You are *not* required, however, to have pre-knowledge of SerialEM itself.

-This document lists the training contents that are covered in the hour catagories - basics, tomography, single particle and advanced topic.
+This document lists the training contents that are covered in the four catagories - basics, tomography, single particle and advanced topic.

 .. note:: If you have any thought and suggetion to improvement the training, I love to hear them.